Dhanush-Raj1/Ecommerce-Chatbot-Project/README.md

 - **Pinecone** (Vector database for retrieval)
 - **HTML & CSS** (Frontend for chatbot UI)
 - **GROQ API** (GROQ for accessing Llama 3.3 70b model)

+## :triangular_flag_on_post: Working with the chatbot
+- Chat in natural language.
+- Ask any kind of questions related to any products to the chatbot.
+Some products are listed in the website mention the product name or other details and ask further questions about the product.
+- Make orders.
+- Ask for invoice of your order.
+- Ask for recommendation for example: Recommend me a shirt under the budget of rupees 1000 but above rupees 500.

 ## :bricks: Project Overview:
 ## 1. Data Collection: